-The laboratory's analytical divisions are supported by the following: Office of Information Systems, Office of Finance (includes Purchasing, Accounts Receivable, & Accounting departments), Office of Human Resources, and Office of the Director (administrative support).
-WSLH support staff offices (e.g., Human Resources) work together with on-campus UW-Madison affiliates to hire staff, approve contracts, make purchases (both supplies and capital) and/or resolve information system issues.
-The WSLH Office of Finance works with a wide-variety of contracts and fee-for-service arrangements for private customers and industry, and facilitates complex long-term arrangements with state and federal agencies, other universities and international customers.
+The laboratory's analytical divisions are supported by the following: Office of Information Systems, Office of Finance (includes Purchasing, Accounts Receivable, & Accounting), Office of Human Resources, and Office of the Director (administrative).
+WSLH support staff offices (e.g., Human Resources) work together with on-campus UW-Madison affiliates to assist in the hiring of staff, approval of contracts, purchases and/or to resolve information system issues.
+The WSLH Office of Finance works with a wide variety of contracts and fee-for-service arrangements for private customers and industry, and facilitates complex long-term arrangements with state and federal agencies, other universities and international customers.